nquinlan/newsletter/_posts/2014-11-11-moving-on-from-sendgrid.md

 - [**How to Measure Anything** by Douglas W. Hubbard](http://www.amazon.com/How-Measure-Anything-Intangibles-Business/dp/0470539399) - While I'm not even finished with this book, it's already a favorite.
 It talks about discovering means to measure "Intangibles" particularly in business, but also elsewhere. _It's a very good read_, especially if you're interested in feedback or measurement.
 - [**Fire in the Deep** by Vernor Vinge](http://www.amazon.com/Fire-Upon-Deep-Zones-Thought/dp/0812515285) - Any [Hugo Award](http://en.wikipedia.org/wiki/Hugo_Award_for_Best_Novel) winning [Space Opera](http://en.wikipedia.org/wiki/Space_opera) is bound to be good.
 This one is _awesome_, it has wonderful world building, fantastic character development, and all sorts of adventure.
 Definitely worth a read if you like sci-fi.
 - [**Shadow of the Giant** by Orson Scott Card](http://www.amazon.com/Shadow-Giant-The-Series/dp/0812571398) - The fourth book in the Shadow Series makes reading the entire series worthwhile, while every book in this series _rocks_– this one is 10/10 awesomes.
-I laughed, I cried, I suprised the person in the seat next to me.
+I laughed, I cried, I surprised the person in the seat next to me.
-- [**The Name of the Wind** by Patrick Rothfuss](http://www.amazon.com/The-Name-Wind-Kingkiller-Chronicle/dp/0756404746) - The begining of a three part fantasy saga following one man's story.
-After hearing it reccomended about 15 bajillion times, I decided I needed to read it.
+- [**The Name of the Wind** by Patrick Rothfuss](http://www.amazon.com/The-Name-Wind-Kingkiller-Chronicle/dp/0756404746) - The beginning of a three part fantasy saga following one man's story.
+After hearing it recommended about 15 bajillion times, I decided I needed to read it.
 I opened it and _I could not put it down_.

 ### Podcasts